• Skip to main content

 Although the specific cause and consequences of this greening phenomenon remain unknown, any substantial change in the vegetation will inevitably have a significant impact on the ecosystems of the Pacific Slope, which plays a vital role in supplying water to two-thirds of Peru and is also the primary source of the nation’s food.
 Lepage described their discovery as a warning sign, akin to the canary in a coal mine.

-Filed Under: Climate Change Tagged With: Deserts
+Themes Climate Change Deserts

 Protected by Copyscape